 It’s important to keep a record of your research.
 As you explore potential employers, industries and communities, you will collect a lot of information.
-Discard that which has little or no immediate value, then file and maintain information that you want to keep.
-Almost every Internet newbie has given in to the temptation to bookmark sites without discretion.
-The result is almost always an unmanageable tangle of Internet bookmarks.
+Discard anything that has little or no immediate value, then file and maintain information that you want to keep.
+Don't give in to the temptation to bookmark sites without discretion.
+The result is almost always an unmanageable tangle.

 Stay on track and have a goal.
 “I’m going to spend the next hour researching two potential employers who might need someone with marketing skills” is far better stated than “I’m going to look for jobs on the Internet.”